mixxxdj/manual/source/index.rst

    glossary

-..
-Only include developer documentation when we are not building a release version.
-.. only:: not release

-   .. include:: index_developer.rst

 .. [#f1] Yes, free with a capital F free.
 Free as in beer and free as in speech.
          For more information about what this means, see `Wikipedia <https://en.wikipedia.org/wiki/Open-source_software>`_.